k3kyan/SASE_Game_Jam_2021/README.md

 The YouTube video for my team's submission: https://www.youtube.com/watch?v=1kNbxKX2XJ8&ab_channel=SASEConnect

 ## Notes on playing the game:
-The game .exe file can be found in the `BUILD` Folder.
+The game .exe file can be found in the `BUILD` folder.
+You have to download the whole `BUILD` folder to play the `SASEGameJam_Traditions.exe` game file.

 When playing, wait for the dialogue to fully load before clicking or pressing any button.
 Otherwise, the text will stay and stack up on top of each other.